SolidWallOfCode/http-replay/doc/code/EnvironmentSetup.en.rst

    The port on which Traffic Server will service HTTPS (TLS) and HTTP/2 requests.

 ``<server-port>``
-   The port on which the replay server will service HTTP (plain text) requests.
+   The port on which the verifier server will service HTTP (plain text) requests.

 ``<server-tls-port>``
-   The port on which the replay server will server HTTPS (TLS) and HTTP/2 requests.
+   The port on which the verifier server will server HTTPS (TLS) and HTTP/2 requests.

 All of these are shared by at least two processes and therefore need to be set consistently.